ajueid/CosmiXs/README.md

     * AtProduction-Numu.dat: for the spectra of $\nu_\mu$.
     * AtProduction-Nuta.dat: for the spectra of $\nu_\tau$.
     * AtProduction-Positrons.dat: for the spectra of $e^+$.
+* `AntiDeuterons` directory: includes the source spectra for antideuterons for the five coalescence models:
+    * AtProduction-AntiD-pcoal.dat: for the simple coalescence model.
+    * AtProduction-AntiD-pcoalsigma.dat: for the simple coalescence model with a sharp cutoff on distance.
+    * AtProduction-AntiD-spherical.dat: for the spherical coalescence model.
+    * AtProduction-AntiD-GWF.dat: for the Wigner model with a Gaussian wavefunction.
+    * AtProduction-AntiD-AWF.dat: for the Wigner model with Argonne wavefunction.
 * `Scripts/` directory: includes the necessary files and commands to generate the spectra:
     * `Models/` directory: includes the model files in the Universal FeynRules Output (UFO) format and includes
         * `DMsimp_s_spin0_MD/` for the simplified model with pseudo-scalar mediator.